tamrndv/Code_associated_with_Global_expansion_of_offshore_aquaculture_under_climate_change_scenarios/README.md

-This repository contains the R code associated with the manuscript "Global expansion of offshore aquaculture under climate change scenarios" (before publication).
+This repository contains the R code associated with the article "Global expansion of offshore aquaculture under climate change scenarios" (before publication).
 The code includes three main sections:

 S0: Auxiliary functions.
 Set of functions used frequently throughout the code.